Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Application to ion channels

 As is clear from the estimated parameters displayed in Figure \ref{fig:boxplots}, the qualitative coupling behavior is recovered.
-Panel (a) shows that for uncoupled channels the estimated parameters do not clearly point to either competitive or cooperative gating.
-Panel (c) shows that for competitive gating with $\frac{1-\lambda_0}{1-\lambda_1} = \frac{1-\eta_2}{1-\eta_1} = 2$, the probabilities to transition into state $1$ are significantly greater than the probabilities to transition out of this state.
+Panel~(a) and panel~(c) show that for uncoupled channels the estimated parameters do not clearly point to either competitive or cooperative gating.
+Panel~(b) and panel~(d) show that for competitive gating with $\frac{1-\lambda_0}{1-\lambda_1} = \frac{1-\eta_2}{1-\eta_1} = 2$, the probabilities to transition into state $1$ are significantly greater than the probabilities to transition out of this state.
 This means that the qualitative gating behavior is faithfully recovered even though specific parameter values are not comparable.
-Panel (b) shows a boundary case of competitive gating with $\frac{1-\lambda_0}{1-\lambda_1} = \frac{1-\eta_2}{1-\eta_1} = 1.25$.
-The result is also compatible with uncoupled gating since $\frac{1-\widehat\lambda_0}{1-\widehat\lambda_1}$ is systematically underestimated by a factor of $0.7$.

-In conclusion, underestimating the number of channels may lead one to underestimate but not overestimate competitive gating.
-This underscores the usefulness of the VND model for the identification of coupled gating, even if the number of channels is not exactly known and only a subset of the channels are open at the same time during the observation time span.
-More specifically, it reinforces the qualitative finding of competitive gating for the ion channels analyzed above as this does not arise as an artifact of underestimating the number of channels.
+Since the ratio $\frac{1-\lambda_0}{1-\lambda_1}$ can only be underestimated but not overestimated if the number of channels is underestimated, the conclusion of competitive gating from the data sets we investigate is reinforced.
+Especially, cooperative gating is conclusively ruled out in our data sets.
+In Appendix~\ref{suppl_sec:robustness} we give a heuristic argument to explain the fact that $\frac{1-\lambda_0}{1-\lambda_1}$ decreases if the ratio between the true number of channels and the number of channels used in the model fit increases.
+In Appendix~\ref{suppl_sec:coop_gating} we show similar simulations for cooperative gating.
+In a suitable sense we also find cooperative gating to be robust to underestimation of the number of channels.